Skip to main content

 Step 5: Enrich and Qualify Your Target Accounts

-Once you’ve identified which companies to target, you need the right contact data to actually reach the decision-makers inside those accounts.
+Once you know which companies to target, you need the right contact data to reach the decision-makers inside them.

 Contact Data Enrichment

-Tools like Fullenrich and Dropcontact help you fill in missing email addresses, phone numbers, and LinkedIn profiles at scale.
+Tools like Fullenrich and Dropcontact fill in missing email addresses, phone numbers, and LinkedIn profiles at scale.
 Surfe integrates directly with LinkedIn to push contact data into your CRM without manual entry.

 For email validation before sending, Bouncer reduces bounce rates and protects your sender reputation.